Sarosim/photo-locations/README.md

 _Although it's easy to figure out the password for deleting from the code, it is: 'Delete'_

 # Features
+## Map integration
+Google map is inserted on the index page.
+Markers are placed on the map showing each location in the database.
+In order to avoid croudiness on the map, marker clusteres are used to group markers in close proximity.
+When a user move the mouse over a marker, the key features of that location are displayed in an infoWindow.
+Clicking on the marker directs the user to the detailed info of that location displayed on a single page, including the image that was taken at that location.

+## Filtering
+Users can filter entries by:
+- country
+- image category
+- photographer

 # Technologies used